Skip to main content

 Trying to fit a mold that you simply aren’t shaped to fit is not only exhausting for you, but it might even be stressful for your partner, the very person you’re trying to impress.

-Making compromises to hang out with your partner in social settings that she enjoys is not equivalent to trying to be a full-out extrovert like she is.
-Instead, just relax, own up to your introvertedness, and work things out with her from there.
+Making compromises to hang out with your partner in social settings that they enjoy is not equivalent to trying to be a full-out extrovert like they are.
+Instead, just relax, own up to your introvertedness, and work things out with them from there.

 4. Try to have fun either way

-Whether she’s joining you in a spot of quiet alone time reading in a café, or you’re with her at a huge chalet event with all of her friends, try your best to have fun in both situations.
+Whether they're joining you in a spot of quiet alone time reading in a café, or you’re there with them at a huge chalet event with all of her friends, try your best to have fun in both situations.

 The important point about compromise is that it should never make either one of you feel like you’re being forced to be there against your will, and you’d rather be somewhere else.
 Needless to say, the resentment will show on your face and then, soon, neither of you will be having fun.